weirongw23/iOS-parstagram/README.md

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!

+#### NOTE: If you are downloading these files, be sure to unzip the .zip pod files.

 Time spent: **3** hours spent in total

 ## Feature Implementations